The 2020 Republican National Convention: What to know

 WASHINGTON POST SETTLES NICHOLAS SANDMANN DEFAMATION LAWSUIT IN COVINGTON CATHOLIC HIGH SCHOOL CONTROVERSY

-When is the keynote?
+When is the nomination acceptance speech?

 President Trump will be speaking Thursday night from the White House in front of an audience.
 The RNC, Fox News learned this week, invited the majority of House and Senate Republicans to attend the event.